 | Bruttolön | Gross Salary | Your total salary before any deductions.
 This is the figure in your employment contract. |

-| Förmåner | Benefits | The taxable value of any non-cash benefits, like a company car or subsidised lunch (lunchförmån).
+| Förmåner | benefits | The taxable value of any non-cash benefits, like a company car or subsidised lunch (lunchförmån).
 This amount is added to your gross salary for tax calculation purposes. |

 | Skattegrundande inkomst | Taxable Income | Your gross salary plus any taxable benefits.
 This is the amount the government will tax. |